ATR Analysis and ATR Trading Signals

 Trading Analysis & How to Generate Signals

-Possible trend change signal - The higher the value of the indicator, the higher the probability of a trend change;
+Possible trend change signal - The higher the value of the technical indicator, the higher the probability of a trend change;

 Technical Analysis in XAUUSD Trading